HereIsMyName/carpicker/README.md

+A website build with React and Redux that allows users to select or remove an assortment of vehicles.
+Uses a search form to find vehicles of certain qualities.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>